 ABA Negotiation Competition

-Loyola teams also consistently excel in the ABA Negotiation Competition, and based upon performance over the past four years, the team was invited in 2012 to participate in the WNR2012 international negotiation competition in Warsaw, Poland along with teams from Europe, Asia, Africa and South America.
+Loyola teams consistently excel in the ABA Negotiation Competition, and based upon performance over the prior four years, the team was invited in 2012 to participate in the WNR2012 international negotiation competition in Warsaw, Poland along with teams from Europe, Asia, Africa and South America.
 Loyola's team was selected as one of two U.S. teams from a field of 37 U.S. law schools.
-The Negotiation Team is coached by Adjunct Professors Jamie Michel and Ethan Zelizer.
+The Negotiation Team is coached by Adjunct Professors Jamie Michel, Ethan Zelizer, John Liston, and Jennifer Woods.

 International Mediation Competition

-Loyola students on the mediation team participate each spring in the International Academy of Dispute Resolution (INADR) international mediation competition.
-The international round of the competition rotates every other year between Loyola and locations outside of the U.S..
-In 2011 Loyola students competed in London and in 2013 they competed in Dublin.
-The competition will be hosted again at Loyola March 5-8, 2014, with 50 teams expected from around the world.
+Loyola students on the mediation team participate each spring in the International Academy of Dispute Resolution (INADR) international mediation tournament.
+The international round of the competition rotates every other year between Loyola and locations outside of the U.S. In the last six years, Loyola has hosted the competition in even numbered years and traveled to London, Dublin and Glasgow in odd years.
+In March 2018 the competition returns to Loyola with 60 teams expected from around the world.
+See the student video from the competition in Glasgow here.

 Each year, Loyola competes in the Willem C. Vis International Moot Arbitration Competition.
 Sponsored by Pace Law School, the Vis Moot is an international competition based on a problem governed by the U.N.
 Convention on Contracts for the International Sale of Goods (CISG).
 Loyola sends students to compete in both the Vis Moot, which is held in Vienna, Austria, and in its sister competition, the Vis Moot (East), held in Hong Kong.
-Loyola has an impressive record of success at both competitions.
+Loyola took first place at the Hong Kong competition in 2014 and has an impressive record of success at both competitions.

 Students who wish to compete in either of the competitions on behalf of Loyola must register for the International Commercial Arbitration and the CISG course.
-More information about the Vis Moot is on the Pace Law School Web Site.
+More information about the Vis Moot is on the Pace Law School.

 Loyola has moved into the forefront of Chicago law schools preparing students for the international legal environment by hosting an annual Vis Pre-Moot, which is co-sponsored by the Chicago International Dispute Resolution Association (CIDRA), and the Chartered Institute of Arbitrators.
 The Pre-Moot serves as a practice moot for student teams going to the Vis International Moot Arbitration Competition in Vienna and Hong Kong.
 Students who participate in the Pre-Moot are predominantly from schools in the midwest, although teams from Canada and California have also participated.
 The arbitrators come from as far away as England, Toronto, and New York.
 The event is organized by Professor Margaret Moses and Loyola Dispute Resolution Program alumnus Melissa Bocker.